aimms/how-to/Articles/212/212-columns-added-to-dbtable.rst

 .. code-block:: aimms

-    Read from table db_lpdataID(ep_SelectedRegion); !
+    read from table db_lpdataID(ep_SelectedRegion); !
 Read in the data for the selected region.

-Approach 2: the model aggregates the data over all regions
+Approach 2: the Model Aggregates the Data over All Regions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The data mapping becomes:

 .. code-block:: aimms
+    :linenos:

     DatabaseTable db_lpdataAgg {
         DataSource: "data\\lpdata.dsn";